-It’s important to remember we don’t know other people’s stories with the same intimacy we know our own.
+We don’t know other people’s stories with the same intimacy we know our own.
 We might be surprised to learn of the sparse, dry places of our neighbor’s suffering or the weeds with which they must contend.

-Of course the grass looks greener on the other side!
+Of course, the grass looks greener on the other side.
 It always will when we’re far removed from the details.
 To know a person requires we draw near them.
 It means we have to let go of comparing yards so we can share lives.